FreshSupaSulley/Auto-2FA/TUTORIAL.md

 #### 6. Activate
 <img width="296" alt="Copy the code in the box" src="chrome/images/6.png">
 After opening the link, you'll see a box in the center of the page containing the text-based version of the activation code.
-Copy and paste the activation code into the box in Duochrome on Step 6, then click activate.
+Copy and paste the activation code into the box in Auto 2FA on Step 6, then click activate.

 # Traditional Instructions
 #### 1. Add a new device